Dirty Mary, Crazy Larry: Filming

-The film was shot in late 1973 in and around Stockton, California, mostly in the walnut groves near the small town of Linden, California.
+The film was shot from September, 1973 to early-November, 1973 in and around Stockton, California, mostly in the walnut groves near the small town of Linden, California.
 The railroad track in the final scene of the film served the Diamond Food processing plant in Linden and was abandoned in the 1980s when the plant switched to trucks for their transportation.
 The track still exists, in an abandoned state, and is owned by Omnitrax Corp.

 The supermarket scenes were filmed in both Sutter Hill and Sonora, California, the drawbridge jump was filmed in Tracy, California, the swap meet scene in Clements, California, and the climactic train crash was filmed on the Stockton Terminal and Eastern Railroad in Linden, near the intersection of Ketcham Lane and Archerdale Road.
 The Bell JetRanger helicopter used in the climactic chase was flown by veteran film pilot James W. Gavin (who played the character of the pilot as well) and was actually flown between rows of trees and under powerlines as seen in the film.

 In the commentary of the 2005 DVD and later Blu-ray releases, Hough says two blue 1966 Chevrolet Impalas, as well as two 1969 (and one 1968) Citron Yella Dodge Chargers were used in the filming.
 As the film was a low-budget project, and no more than three Chargers could be purchased, a team of mechanics would work on the cars overnight to repair damage, while the film crew would cycle through the available cars throughout the shooting day.
 Car haulers would follow the filming team with the additional cars as they were available.